Subresultants of Several Univariate Polynomials in Newton Basis: Proof of the Main Result (Theorem )

-In this subsection, we prove a more general result than what we need.
-The more general result is presented in the hope that it would be useful for some other related problems.
+The final step is to convert the generalized subresultant polynomial from a {determinant} expression to an equivalent determinant polynomial expression.
+For this purpose, we present a more general result than what we need.
+The more general result is presented in the hope that it would be useful for other related problems.

-\begin{lemma} Given and $P=(P_0,P_1,\ldots,P_n)\subseteq\mathbb{F}[x]$, we have
+\begin{lemma} Given and $P=(P_0,P_1,\ldots,P_k)\subseteq\mathbb{F}[x]$, we have

 where

 \end{lemma}

 \begin{proof} By Definition \ref{def:detp},